Clinical Informatics Fellowship

 Q: What benefits am I eligible for as a fellow at OHSU?

-A: Details of house staff benefits are here.
+A: CI fellows are full time GME house staff at OHSU.
+Details of house staff benefits are here .

 Q: I already have some CI experience, can I be "grandfathered" into CI board certification?

-A: The grandfathering process will end in 2018.
-If you think you already meet the requirements for taking the CI board exams, you should contact the American Board of Preventive Medicine (ABPM) to see if you are eligible.
-If not eligible for grandfathering, the only way to become board certified in clinical informatics is to complete the 2-year fellowship.
+A: If you think you already meet the requirements for taking the CI board exams, you should contact the American Board of Preventive Medicine (ABPM) to see if you are eligible.
+If you are not eligible for grandfathering, the only way to become board certified in clinical informatics is to complete the 2-year fellowship.

 Q: My primary specialty board certification has lapsed.
 Can I still apply for your program?